zk-bankai/.github/profile/README.md

 </div>

-🤺 zk - Bankai is a builders community focused on Indian builders for the time being.
-We aim to provide a space for Indian builders to learn, build, and grow together.
+🤺 zkBankai is a community of core protocol developers, engineers, researchers, mathematicians, and zk enthusiasts dedicated to advancing zero-knowledge technologies through collaboration, research, and education.